Fire hazards: How you can help keep your student flat safe

 Let’s be honest here.
 Cooking as a new student is challenging enough, so let’s not make it any harder by trying to do it after a few drinks.
 For one thing, you might end up chopping a finger off, but it also increases the risk of fire.
 When you are drunk, your judgement and reactions are not as heightened and you may well fall asleep - not ideal when you’ve got something cooking on the stove.

-Instead, why not grab a takeaway or pick something up on your way home?
-Better yet, save some money and put some leftovers from dinner aside so you have something tasty to tuck into when you get home.
+Instead, why not order a takeaway?
+Better yet, save some money and put some leftovers from dinner aside so you have something tasty to tuck into when you get peckish later in the evening.

 If you’ve not quite become Jamie Oliver and your cooking skills are still very much in the ‘beginner’ category, the microwave may well be your best friend come dinner time.
 That’s fine, there’s no judgement from us.